ross-u/m2-library-app-example-done/README.md

 ## Learning Goal

-The purpose of this mini project is building a server-side rendered app from scratch.
+The purpose of this mini project exercise is creating a server-side rendered application from scratch.

-Database will be implemented with `mongoose` and the templating will be done with `express-react-views` view engine.
+Our database will be implemented using `mongoose` and the server-side rendering will be done with `express-react-views` view engine.

 The main purpose of the exercise is consolidating the knowledge acquired during the last few days.

 #### What/How

-You will be working on this exercise together with another colleague, but on separate laptops following the steps outlined in this README.
+You will be working on this exercise together with another colleague, but on the separate laptops following the steps outlined in this README.

 Check often with your partner so that you are working on the same task and helping each other.
 If one of you is behind on one task, the person who is ahead should help so that you can overcome any blockers together.

-Exercise is done only when both you and your partner as a pair successfully finish all the tasks.
+Exercise is done only when both you and your partner as a pair successfully finish all the steps.

 <br>

+#### Important

 Take time to thoroughly read all of the steps, focusing on both written instaructions and code example details.

 We suggest that you write/type the code of the entire application on your own and restrain from copy/pasting the examples.
 The main idea is to practice implementing the entire application from scratch.
 Writting/typing all of the code will give you the chance to strenghten your muscle memory and it as well forces you to read and understand the code that you are writting.
 What is the better way to learn than doing it on your own? :muscle:

 <br>

 <h2 style="background: cornflowerblue; margin-top: 20px">1</h2>